• Skip to main content

 The DBA now has to decide how best to proceed with resolving this problem based on the cause and effect of taking action.

-They will try and work out what the lead blocker is doing and one way they might do this would be to use “DBCC INPUTBUFFER(SPID)” where SPID is the number of the connection to be analysed and the results returned tell the DBA what the command/query was executing as that SPID.
+In this event, the SPID is the number of the connection to be analysed and the results returned tell the DBA what the command/query was executing as that SPID.

 Instead of using sp_who2, another way would be to look at the dm_exec_requests DMV.
 I’m going to look at these in a future post.